mikael-kalstad/Monopolish/README.md

 # Monopolish by Team 4

-**A turn based game writen i Java, using a MySQL database for back-end, and JavaFX for the front-end.
+**A multiplayer turn based game written in Java, using a MySQL database for back-end, and JavaFX for the front-end.
 Inspired from the board game Monopoly, but with our own rules and streets.
-Properties are inspired from the town we study in; Trondheim.**
+Properties are inspired from Trondheim.**

 # What I learned
 ### Soft skills